ComplexPlatform/KDE-dotfiles/README.md

 If you know how to use `wpgtk`, just copy my templates and import the color scheme.

-Disclaimer: I just got started ricing back in August so I'm very new to this.
+Note: I just got started ricing back in August so I'm very new to this.
 I don't guarantee anything to be working as intended.

 1. Install the programs mentioned above.